-Knowledge base is one of the key features of any customer self-service portal softare.
-When setting up a knowledge base, you can create categories based on your products, services or types of customers, and then add knowledge base articles within those categories.
-You can further chose whether a category will be publicly available or remain internal that is visible only to your customer support team in the agent panel.
-Articles will also have an option of being either ‘public’ or ‘internal’.
+A knowledge base is one of the key features of any customer self-service portal software.
+When setting up a knowledge base, you can create categories based on your products, services, or types of customers, and then add knowledge base articles within those categories.
+You can further choose whether a category will be publicly available or remain internal.
+The internal is only visible to your customer support team in the agent panel.
+Articles will also have the option of being either ‘public’ or ‘internal’.
 It basically means that you can create knowledge bases for both, your customers and employees.

-Publicly available knowledge base provides customers and prospects with an instant access to the information they need and the ability to resolve product or service issues on their own before needing any further assistance from a company’s representative.
+A publicly available knowledge base provides customers and prospects with instant access to the information they need and the ability to resolve product or service issues on their own before needing any further assistance from a company’s representative.

 Having an internal knowledge base is a great way for companies to provide their support agents with easy-to-find information that can speed up their responses when interacting with customers, as well as streamline communication across departments, saving their time and increasing agent productivity.